What is Stage 2 Mesothelioma?

 Treating Stage 2 Mesothelioma

-For patients healthy enough to undergo treatment, stage 2 mesothelioma may be treated with a multimodal treatment plan that includes surgery supplemented with chemotherapy, radiation, or immunotherapy.
+For patients healthy enough to undergo treatment, the cancer may be treated with a multimodal treatment plan that includes surgery supplemented with chemotherapy, radiation, or immunotherapy.

 Clinical trials may also be a treatment option for eligible patients.
 Researchers conduct clinical trials to learn more about a disease and test new treatments before they are approved by the Food and Drug Administration (FDA).